awhfahim/Patient-Information-Portal/README.md

 ### Step 3: Running the Projects

-#### 1. Start the Web API Project
+- First Start the Web API Project

-1. Navigate to the API project directory:

-    ```bash
-    cd path/to/your-repository/YourApiProject
-    ```

-2. Run the Web API project:

-    ```bash
-    dotnet run
-    ```

-#### 2. Start the MVC Project
+- Then Start the MVC Project

-1. Open a new terminal window and navigate to the MVC project directory:

-    ```bash
-    cd path/to/your-repository/YourMvcProject
-    ```

-2. Run the MVC project:

-    ```bash
-    dotnet run
-    ```

 ### Step 4: Accessing the Application

-- Open your browser and navigate to the MVC application, typically running on `http://localhost:5000`.
+- Open your browser and navigate to the MVC application, typically running on `https://localhost:7229/`.
-- Ensure the Web API project is running, usually accessible at `http://localhost:5001`.
+- Ensure the Web API project is running, usually accessible Swagger page at `https://localhost:7236/swagger/index.html`.

 ## Project Structure

 The project is structured according to the Clean Architecture principles:

-- `Core`: Contains the domain entities and interfaces.
+- `PatientPortal.Domain`: Contains the domain entities and interfaces.
-- `Application`: Contains the business logic and application services.
+- `PatientPortal.Application`: Contains the business logic and application services.
-- `Infrastructure`: Contains data access implementations and other infrastructure concerns.
+- `PatientPortal.Infrastructure`: Contains data access implementations and other infrastructure concerns.
-- `API`: The Web API project.
+- `PatientPortal.API`: The Web API project.
-- `MVC`: The ASP.NET Core MVC frontend project.
+- `PatientPortal.MVC`: The ASP.NET Core MVC frontend project.

-## Additional Information

-- For more details on the Clean Architecture, refer to [Clean Architecture by Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-- If you encounter any issues, please [create an issue](https://github.com/your-username/your-repository/issues) in the repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize the placeholders (`your-username`, `your-repository`, `YourApiProject`, `YourMvcProject`, etc.) with your actual project details.
-This README provides a clear, step-by-step guide for setting up and running the project, ensuring users can get started easily.